mickfuzz/phd4/_posts/thesis_chapters/2024-7-2-Literature_review.md

         2024](#research-questions---july-2024)
     -   [Introduction](#introduction)
     -   [Why Make Games?](#why-make-games)
-        -   [Motivations and models for leading game making activities](#motivations-and-models-for-leading-game-making-activities)
+        -   [Motivations for game making activities from reviews](#motivations-for-game-making-activities-from-reviews)
-    -   [Context of game making and digital projects in schools](#context-of-game-making-and-digital-projects-in-schools)
+            -   [Summary of motivations from reviews](#summary-of-motivations-from-reviews)
+        -   [Alignment with PBL benefits - but how are games different](#alignment-with-pbl-benefits---but-how-are-games-different)
     -   [Context of game making and digital projects at home and other informal settings](#context-of-game-making-and-digital-projects-at-home-and-other-informal-settings)